 Just hoping one will turn out OK.

-In Art, personal, Photography, story, Uncategorized on October 15, 2016 at 4:48 PMIn 2010 I was laid off from a job that never really suited me.
+In 2010 I was laid off from a job that never really suited me.
 My boss, the CFO of the company, told me that he respectfully hoped I’d never get another office job again.
 Not because I hadn’t done my job well – but rather because he felt that I was built for more creative endeavors.
 He knew that my spirit was being squashed sitting for 8 hours a day in my cubicle, beneath fluorescent lights that gave me headaches.

 I’d felt my own nudge from spirit – through prayer and meditation – to once again in my life – take the road less traveled.
 His words validated what I’d already been feeling.
 So a few months later I hit the road.
 With nothing more than a few dollars in my pocket, a belief that things always worked out and a sense of adventure, I spent several months exploring our country and teaching myself photography along the way.